Gopal-Khadka/DevGram/PROCEDURES.md

 - Update the post data both on server and UI.
   Changes need to be reflected on `users` and `posts` collection on the firestore database.
 Similarly, `userProfile` and `postStore` need to be updated accordingly which immediately reflect changes on the UI.
 - The posts sections now use the queried data from the firestore to show the relevant data to the user.

+## Delete post functionality
+- When the delete button is clicked on the post overlay, the id of the post is used to delete the post from the firebase database and storage.
+- Post are also deleted from the profile and the related values are also updated.